 The cooking space is 14” x 14” x 7” and is completely enclosed, maintaining more consistent heat.
 The reflectors are anodized aluminum, helping it to get up to 360° to 400°.
 Since it is fully enclosed and maintains heat, you can use this cooker all year-round.
 Whether summer or winter, you can use it for everything from roasting a chicken to baking brownies.

 There is an adjustable leg on the back of the cooker to help keep the reflectors perfectly lined up with the sun.
 It also comes with two easy to use sun track indicators right on the lid, so you never have to wonder if you have the cooker lined up correctly.
 On the inside of the oven, you will find a swinging baking rack.
-The swinging rack makes it possible for you to adjust the cooker during baking and not have to worry about spilling your food.Check Price on Amazon
+The swinging rack makes it possible for you to adjust the cooker during baking and not have to worry about spilling your food.Learn More and Buy Now at Amazon

 How We Chose The Best Solar Cookers